 Horizontal integration implies the connection between all the value chain components, starting from internal company logistics, production, distribution, sales, and services, to external partners, suppliers, customers, and energy suppliers to create a value chain as autonomously acting participants.

 Vertical integration connects different company levels with IT systems in production, distribution manufacturing, and low-level PLC (Programmable Logic Controller) machine controllers & sensors within the company to increase flexibility and performance in planning management.

-By using the Horizontal and Vertical integration approach supported by ERP systems, autonomous production methods can be powered by using Robots that can complete tasks intelligently, with the focus on safety, flexibility, versatility, and collaboration.
-This integration would be a benefit in generating value for customers, creating a new competitive environment, increasing company productivity, and global economic growth.
+By using the Horizontal and Vertical integration approach supported by ERP systems, autonomous production methods can be powered by Robots that can complete tasks intelligently, with a focus on safety, flexibility, versatility, and collaboration.
+This integration would be a benefit in generating value for customers, creating a new competitive environment, and increasing company productivity, and global economic growth.